NolimitDougie/OS-Internal-and-Design/README.md

 townsell.4@wright.edu

 Accomplished - In shell.cpp I implmented background, redirection, pipe in the main function.
-Also I added some more functions in shell.cpp to complete the project
+Also I added some more functions in shell.cpp to complete the project.

+# Design

 Background -  I used pthreads to implement background I created two void functions one for shell command and one for system command.
 The function for the  On pthread_create I use those functions as the 3rd paramter and pass in buf + 1 on the system command and a copy of buf for the shell command.

 Redirection - I created a seperateSpaces function to take in a character pointer to strip any spaces I used strchr to search buf for the `>` passed in c+1 into seperateSpaces and stored that in char pointer redir.
 From there I used my fd and make my creat system call and pass in redir with the file permission then make some dup calls

 Pipe -

-Design -

 `-rw-rw-r-- 1 dougie dougie    763 Mar  6 00:23 answers.txt`